0rzan/BD-Project/README.md

 2. **Tournament Overview:** Go to the "Tournaments" section to explore the list of available tournaments.
 Click on a tournament to view more details.

-3. **Tournament MVP:** In each tournament's details page, the MVP (player with the most aces) will be highlighted.
+3. **Tournament MVP:** In each tournament's details page, the MVP (player with the best overall statistics) will be highlighted.

 ## Contributing